 Sometimes things are WAY overpriced.
 If that is the case, I will write a comment on their listing along the lines of, “You have a great closet, and I’m interested in this item.
 Most other sellers have it listed around the price I just offered.
 I’d love to be able to work something out.
 Thanks!”
 Or I will be honest and say something like, “I love your closet and am interested in this item.
 I’m sending you an offer based on my budget.
 I would love to work something out.
 Thanks for considering it!”
 And then I submit my offer.
 No one likes to be lowballed.
 It’s rude.
 But I have found that a KIND comment explaining your offer makes a big difference.
 They don’t always go for it, but sometimes they do.
 It never hurts to ask NICELY.

-This buyer sent me one lowball offer after another, and I commented above.
+One buyer sent me one lowball offer after another, and I politely replied.
 She asked questions (finally), and I provided additional pictures.
 She purchased and loved her new coat!
 Communicating made all the difference.

 Know the real retail price.
 One seller had priced an item with a 50% markup on the full retail price on an item that was still available in stores.
 Not sure what she was thinking, but maybe someone who didn’t know better was going to come along and pay it!
 But not me.

 It’s important to know that all comments are forever.
 They can’t be edited or deleted, so anything you write on a listing is etched in stone.
 It’s considered very rude to talk numbers in the comments.
 That’s what the offer button is for.

 That said, sometimes people do negotiate in the comments, so before making an offer, I read the comments and see if the seller has mentioned a lower price in the comments below.
 You’d be surprised how many have.
 Also read the comments to see if your question has been asked before.

 No matter what, always, always, always be kind and polite.